Monday, March 31, 2025

 What Is the Biggest Myth About Incognito?

-The biggest myth about incognito mode is that it makes you completely anonymous online.
+The biggest myth about private browsing is that it makes you completely anonymous online.

-Many people mistakenly believe that using incognito mode hides their activity from everyone, including their ISP, network administrators, and the websites they visit.
+Many people mistakenly believe that using private browsing hides their activity from everyone, including their ISP, network administrators, and the websites they visit.

-In reality, incognito mode only prevents your browsing history, cookies, and form data from being saved locally on your device.
+In reality, private browsing only prevents your browsing history, cookies, and form data from being saved locally on your device.

 Your online activity can still be tracked by your ISP, network administrators, and the websites you visit.